Washington County DUI Court Process

 3. Trial (If No Plea Deal)

-Penalties for DUI in Washington, TN
+Penalties for DUI in Washington County, TN

 First Offense

-• Jail time: 48 hours to 11 months and 29 days.
-Often, the judge will suspend most of the jail time.
+• Jail Time: 48 hours to 11 months and 29 days.

 • Fines: $350 to $1,500

-• License suspension: 1 year (eligible for restricted license after 6 months in some cases)
+• License Suspension: 1 year (eligible for restricted license after 6 months in some cases)

-• Other requirements: Alcohol and drug safety school, possible community service, ignition interlock device (IID) may be required depending on BAC.
+• Other Requirements: Alcohol and drug safety school, possible community service, ignition interlock device (IID) may be required depending on BAC.

 Second Offense

-• Jail time: 45 days to 11 months and 29 days
+• Jail Time: 45 days to 11 months and 29 days

 • Fines: $600 to $3,500

-• License suspension: 2 years (eligible for restricted license after 1 year in some cases)
+• License Suspension: 2 years (eligible for restricted license after 1 year in some cases)

-• Other requirements: Alcohol and drug safety school, mandatory community service, ignition interlock device (IID).
+• Other Requirements: Alcohol and drug safety school, mandatory community service, ignition interlock device (IID).

 Third Offense

-• Jail time: 120 days to 11 months and 29 days
+• Jail Time: 120 days to 11 months and 29 days

 • Fines: $1,100 to $10,000

-• License suspension: 3-10 years
+• License Suspension: 3-10 years

-• Other requirements: Alcohol and drug safety school, mandatory community service, ignition interlock device (IID).
+• Other Requirements: Alcohol and drug safety school, mandatory community service, ignition interlock device (IID).

-Court Programs in Washington
+Court Programs in Washington County

 What to Bring to Court

-• Photo ID: Driver's license or other government-issued photo identification.
+• Photo ID: Driver's license, passport, or other government-issued photo identification.

-• Any documentation: Any documents relevant to your case, such as proof of insurance, registration, or any information related to your arrest.
+• Any Documentation: Any documents relevant to your case, such as proof of insurance, vehicle registration, or character letters.

 Local Court Procedures